 If you’ve been living in the United States 365 days a year for the last two years and you go offshore this year, you will not get to spend the full 120 days in the United States because you’ll have those previous years counted as partial days.

 What’s really interesting about this formula is that everyone in the world is subject to the substantial presence test.
-If you’re a Mexican citizen and you come to the US and you spend six months there three years in a row, you’ll fail the substantial presence test and need to pay US tax.
+If you’re a Mexican citizen and you spend six months in the US three years in a row, you’ll fail the substantial presence test and need to pay US tax.

 That’s the bad part.